 Our pool is open, as you can see from the picture above, and everyone has already been in but me.
-David and his friends went in for a quick dip a few weeks ago, and Paul and the girls were in for a while yesterday.
+D and his friends went in for a quick dip a few weeks ago, and Paul and the girls were in for a while yesterday.
 It isn’t heated, so it’s pretty chilly at the moment (the water temp is around 72) but my family couldn’t be dissuaded.
 We’re having some friends over after church today, so we’ll see how brave they are.

 I get a lot of questions about what I serve when I entertain, and I doubt I’ll ever write a dedicated post about it because it just isn’t that inventive, but I’ll tell you that I’m serving hamburgers and hot dogs.
 (I know.
 Hamburgers and hotdogs for summer… groundbreaking!)

 In addition to that, we have asparagus to throw on the grill, and I picked up potato salad from the grocery store deli and a sesame Asian salad kit.
 I’ll probably put out a bag of potato chips, and I may whip up a batch of french onion dip with the Lipton’s onion soup mix and sour cream because I’m classy like that.
 We serve it with Frito’s Scoops — so easy and so good.
 It always goes in a flash.